 The Friends of Jawbone (FOJ) is a non-profit, public benefit corporation dedicated to the promotion of outdoor recreation in the Jawbone Canyon area.
 Formed in 1998, Friends of Jawbone supports and develops projects to improve, protect and maintain existing trails and to promote understanding, education and cooperation among all users of public lands.

-The Friends of Jawbone organization consists of off-highway users and their local, state and federal agency representatives.
+The Friends of Jawbone organization consists of Off-Highway vehicle users and their local, state and federal agency representatives.
 These groups work together to ensure the continued availability of multiple use recreational opportunities in the Jawbone Canyon and the surrounding area.

 When you support the Friends of Jawbone, you are supporting a coalition of users, groups and public agencies that really works for you!

-The Friends of Jawbone’s premier annual event is Moose Anderson Days, held each year in April.
-At this event, volunteers work side-by-side with public officials on clean-up and restoration projects, enjoy guided tours of the area as well as a BBQ lunch and raffle.
+The Friends of Jawbone’s premier annual event is Moose Anderson Day, held each year in April.
+At this event, volunteers work side-by-side with public officials on clean-up and restoration projects, enjoy guided tours of the area, as well as a BBQ lunch and raffle.
 The Board of Directors hold their annual meeting at the conclusion of the event.

 The Friends of Jawbone has three goals: